jl777/coins/README.md

 ## General parameters

 - `"mm2"` all the coins that were successfully atomic swapped through the AtomicDEX-API have this key set to `1` (you have to set this parameter to `1` in your local coins file when testing)
 - `"required_confirmations"` the number of confirmations AtomicDEX will wait for during the swap.
 Default value is 1.
 WARNING, this setting affects the security of the atomic swap.
 51% attacks (double spending) are a threat and have been succesfully conducted in the past.
 Read more about it [here](https://komodoplatform.com/51-attack-how-komodo-can-help-prevent-one/).
 You can find a collection of coins and the theoretical cost of a 51% attack [here](https://www.crypto51.app/).
 Please be aware that some of the coins supported by AtomicDEX are vulnerable to such attacks, so consider using higher values for them, especially when dealing with high amounts.
 - `"requires_notarization"` tells AtomicDEX to wait for a notarization during the swap.
 This only works with dPoW coins and `"required_confirmations"` must be set to `2` or higher.
+- `"decimals"` defines the number of digits after the decimal point that should be used to display the orderbook amounts, balance, and the value of inputs to be used in the case of order creation or a `withdraw` transaction.
+The default value used for a UTXO type coin (Bitcoin Protocol) is `8` and the default value used for a ERC20 Token is `18`.
+It is very important for this value to be set correctly.
+For example, if this value was set as `9` for BTC, a command to withdraw `1 BTC` tries to withdraw `10^9` satoshis of Bitcoin, i.e., `10 BTC`

 ## Bitcoin Protocol specific JSON